evan-scheuermann/steam-power-and-manufacturing/README.md

 ### Key Findings

-- Holding all else constant, steam-powered firms produced approximately **46% more** than non-steam counterparts, making steam the strongest predictor
+- Holding all else constant, steam-powered firms produced approximately **46% more** than non-steam counterparts
-- A 1% increase in capital investment corresponded to a 0.574 increase in production value
+- A 1% increase in capital investment corresponded to a 0.574 increase in production value, making capital the strongest predictor
 - Steam had a significant interaction effect with **half of the included industries**, with particularly strong effects in textiles, construction, and iron/steel